-Unimpressed by Whichone, Gallant Fox carried Sande to a wire-to-wire, three length victory over the champion over a track rated “good,” replacing Zev as the nation’s all-time money earner with the winner’s purse of $66,040, and more importantly, cementing the notion of an American Triple Crown comprised of the Derby, the Preakness, and the Belmont.
+In the Belmont Stakes, Gallant Fox carried Sande to a wire-to-wire, three-length victory over the previous year’s juvenile champion, replacing Zev as the nation’s all-time money earner with the winner’s purse of $66,040, and more importantly, cementing the notion of an American Triple Crown comprised of the Derby, the Preakness, and the Belmont.

-Retired at the end of the season, Gallant Fox retired to his birthplace and stood at Claiborne Farm for many years.
-Among his progeny were 1935 Triple Crown winner Omaha, 1936 Horse of the Year Granville, and 18 other stakes winners.
+Retired at the end of the season, Gallant Fox returned to his birthplace, Claiborne Farm.
+Among his progenies were 1935 Triple Crown winner Omaha, 1936 Horse of the Year Granville, and 18 other stakes winners.
 He died on Nov.
 13, 1954, and is buried at Claiborne, not far from his sire.

 Click here to view the 1930 Belmont Stakes results chart